Divers seeking remote luxury should look no further than Northern Mozambique, one of the world’s last wildernesses.

 Onward flight to Nampula or Pemba, then transfer to your chosen lodge by light aircraft for a seven night stay

 An exceptional ‘beach & bush’ lodge based on a strong concept of ethical and ecotourism, Nuarro Lodge is situated on the beautiful Baixo do Pinda Peninsula.
 Diving in the protected bay is ideal for all levels of diving as well as snorkellers.
 Step from the shore onto the house reef which has a gradual sloping bottom down to the start of the continental shelf where more challenging sites are available for experienced divers.
 There are over 15 local sites to explore, exclusively for guests at Nuarro.
-Please note that Nuarro is located on the mainland.
+Please note that Nuarro is located on the mainland and the current trip idea is based on staying here.

 Medjumbe Island Resort